AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 The Nomai failed in their mission to locate the Eye of the Universe.
 But they never lost hope, even though everything suggested they would never succeed in their lifetime.

-{% include picture.html img="hope" ext="jpg" alt="The Nomai never gave up hope on completing their mission." %}
+{% include picture.html img="hope.jpg" alt="The Nomai never gave up hope on completing their mission." %}

 They learned to cope through humor and love—not only for each other but also for science.
 You learn this by piecing together the messages they left behind for each other.
 They remained curious until the day they died.
 They never stopped trying to make things work.
 And maybe that's all that any of us can really do.